Installation

 - Network or API errors

-block to capture and debug any issues.
+Wrap this call in a try/catch block to capture and debug any issues.